 Unfortunately a good quality 32+ inch LCD monitor needs far deeper pockets than mine so I needed a cheaper alternative and found it in a 32 inch TV.

 Using a 32 Inch TV as a Monitor

 Obviously this has a great screen height (and width!) and you can use it to watch TV or play Xbox etc as well, not just as a computer monitor.
 After researching using a large TV as a computer monitor I would recommend the following:

 - Buy a full HD 1080p TV with a resolution of 1920 x 1080 – a lower resolution just isn’t good enough for the size of screen so text may appear blurry.

-- No need to spend over $200 for a 32″ TV – a 1080p Roku Smart TV like this TCL 32 inch – check price at Amazon with 120Hz refresh rate and 3 HDMI sockets is a good choice, especially with the added Roku entertainment options.
+- No need to spend much for a 32″ TV – a 1080p Roku Smart TV like this TCL 32 inch – check price at Amazon with 120Hz refresh rate and 3 HDMI sockets is a good choice, especially with the added Roku entertainment options.

 - Use a graphics card with HDMI output if you want the best picture quality and to pass sound through to the TV.
 Alternatively you could use VGA output if your TV has it (poorer quality picture) or DVI output with a DVI to HDMI adapter (same quality picture as HDMI) but neither will pass sound to the TV.

 - Ensure your graphics card can output at full HD 1920 x 1080 via HDMI.
 It doesn’t have to be an expensive gaming monster – a lowly ATI Radeon HD 3400 PCI-X card will do fine but a really old computer may struggle.